GosiaD37/GosiaD37.github.io/README.md

   <img src="ePortfolio Pictures/1000004985.jpg">
 </center>

-<code>You can see the orginal code and enhanced one <a href="https://github.com/GosiaD37/GosiaD37.github.io/tree/main/Databases">here</a>.</code>
+<code>You can see the orginal and enhanced code <a href="https://github.com/GosiaD37/GosiaD37.github.io/tree/main/Databases">here</a>.</code>

 For the final category, I selected a contact management system that I initially created in CS-405.
 It tests the behavior of a dynamic collection using the <code>std::vector</code> class and the Google Test framework.
 This test suite is designed to verify operations like adding elements, resizing the collection, clearing values, checking capacity, and handling exceptions.
-Although not tied to a formal database system, the project simulates record-based operations similar to basic CRUD functionality found in contact or data management systems, making it relevant to the Databases category.
+Although not tied to a formal database system, the project simulates key behaviors of a data structure management system that would underlie many database operations.

-I selected this artifact for my ePortfolio because it demonstrates my skills in object-oriented programming, testing, and defensive programming all critical competencies in software development.
-The original version of the test suite <code>(test.cpp)</code> functioned correctly but lacked clarity, structure, and coverage in certain key areas.
-Specifically, it had minimal inline documentation, limited exception handling, and did not fully test edge cases like exceeding maximum capacity or accessing out-of-bound elements.
+The original project served as a demonstration of test-driven development, dynamic memory management, and the power of the <code>std::vector</code> class.
+My enhancement goal was to improve the suite’s coverage and robustness, adding more comprehensive tests and clearer documentation.
+I refactored some of the existing test cases to be more readable and grouped tests logically.
 As part of this milestone, I significantly improved the artifact by enhancing the codebase in NEWtest.cpp.
 To strengthen the original code, I made several numbers of key improvements: